Syrian Drama TV

-Syrian Drama TV (قناة سورية دراما) is an inactive (active on DTT) government-owned television station based in Damascus, Syria since 20 August 2009.
+Syrian Drama TV (قناة سورية دراما) was a government-owned television station based in Damascus, Syria from 20 August 2009 to 8 December 2024.
 Syrian Drama TV broadcast was stopped on Eutelsat Hot Bird 13 East on 22 October 2012.

 Its goal was to support Syrian drama after the great successes it achieved in the Arab world and to shed light on issues of Syrian society in particular and the Arab community in general.
-It is focused on social, cultural, economic, political and life issues for the Syrian and Arab citizens.
+It was focused on social, cultural, economic, political and life issues for the Syrian and Arab citizens.
+The channel ceased broadcasting on 8 December 2024, following Damascus' takeover by the Syrian Army and the subsequent collapse of the Assad regime.